UCSC Student Work-Study Information

 For National/Community Welfare: A Work-Study employee may only perform work that is for national or community welfare, rather than for a particular interest or group.

-Be sure the organization has submitted a work-study contract to the Work-Study Coordinator in the Career Center.
+Be sure the organization has submitted a work-study contract

 If an organization meets the above requirements, it may participate in the Work-Study program.
 The University and the organization must complete and sign a formal contract.
 This contract is initiated between the employer and the Career Center's, Work-Study Coordinator.
 Once the contract is approved and signed, jobs may be posted for Work-Study positions available within the organization.